Menu

 Behavioral Health Coalition

-The Education Staff Associate (ESA) Behavioral Health Coalition is a grassroots advocacy group with members representing the Washington State Association of School Psychologists (WSASP), the Washington School Counselors Association (WSCA), the Washington Association of School Social Workers (WASSW), and the School Nurse Organization of Washington (SNOW).
-We originally created documents in 2016 as an easy reference about how our professions each provide direct and indirect mental and behavioral services to students as school-based mental health professionals.
+The Education Staff Associate (ESA) Behavioral Health Coalition is a grassroots advocacy group with members representing the Washington State Association of School Psychologists (WSASP), the Washington School Counselor Association (WSCA), the Washington Association of School Social Workers (WASSW), the School Nurse Organization of Washington (SNOW), the Washington Association for Behavior Analysis (WABA), the Washington Speech-Language-Hearing Association (WSLHA), and the Washington Occupational Therapy Association (WOTA).
+We originally created ESA Behavioral Health Professionals’ Roles Specific to Social and Emotional Health and Wellness in 2016 as an easy reference about how our professions each provide direct and indirect mental and behavioral services to students as school-based mental health professionals.
 After five years our group agreed to revise these documents to better reflect our current best practices.

 ESA Behavioral Health Professionals’ Roles Specific to Social and Emotional Health and Wellness

-In working on the revisions to this document in 2021, the ESA Behavioral Health Coalition agreed that equity and social justice needed to be more visible in this document.
-All four professions agree that equity and social justice drive each interaction we have with students, families, and the community.
-Each of our professional organizations have positions or statements regarding the responsibilities of these professionals in the work of equity and social justice.
-The ESA Behavioral Health Coalition stands in solidarity with these statements.
 We believe that systematic racism must be eliminated from the United States and this elimination can begin with school systems, school staff, families, and children.
 Racism, a public health crisis, threatens the health, educational attainment, and well-being of children and adolescents.
 School systems hold a profound formative influence in the lives of students.
 Where racism exists, students of color experience adverse impacts on their health, well-being, and learning.
 Schools must be systems within communities where antiracism is the default culture and climate (NASN).
 We have an ethical responsibility to engage in social justice and anti-racism action (NASP).
 We believe that all students have the right to an accessible and high-quality education within an equitable, safe, supportive, and healthy learning environment (WSCA).
 We advocate for the equitable treatment of all students in school and in the community (ASCA).
 We are well positioned to be transformational leaders in promoting equity, inclusivity and supportive school environments.
 Guiding efforts to heal our communities is fundamental to our practice not only through the direct services provided, but also through advocacy efforts (SSWAA).
+We are committed to helping our field improve its efforts to include and support individuals with diverse backgrounds and interests, and to working together to bring about the systemic changes that are necessary to ensure social justice for all (ABAI).
+Every individual has the right to feel welcomed, valued, a sense of belonging, and respected while accessing and participating in society (AOTA).
+We must disavow racism and inequitable systems and policies that disparage marginalized groups and we must overtly teach, discuss, and promote antiracism in all practice settings (AOTA).
+We are dedicated to helping everyone achieve effective communication that elevates their right to self-advocate and participate fully in an inclusive, equitable society that welcomes diversity (ASHA).

 Mission